 We will give you a copy of the information sheet and signed consent form to keep.

-If you would like more information about the study and wish to speak to someone not closely linked to the study, please contact Professor Keith Muir, Southern General eHospital, 1345 Govan Road, Glasgow G51 4TF, Tel No: 0141 201 1100.
+If you would like more information about the study and wish to speak to someone not closely linked to the study, please contact Professor Keith Muir, Queen Elizabeth University Hospital, 1345 Govan Road, Glasgow G51 4TF, Tel No: 0141 451 5892.

 Contacts:

-Alison Smith is the Study Co-ordinator, and is based at the Neurology Department, Southern General Hospital, 1345 Govan Road, Glasgow G51 4TF.
+Alison Smith is the Study Co-ordinator, and is based at the Neurology Department, Queen Elizabeth University Hospital, 1345 Govan Road, Glasgow G51 4TF.
 Tel No: 0141 201 2486.
 Dr Donald Grosset is the Chief Investigator, and is also based in Glasgow.
 He can be contacted via Alison Smith.

 If you have a complaint about any aspect of the study?